Warm up with the best ramen in San Francisco, from neighborhood favorites to the newest hotspots.

 Mensho Tokyo is the San Francisco branch of this Japanese ramen chain, which generated a lot of buzz when it received a nod of approval from the Michelin guide.
 It’s now serving (perhaps) the most famous ramen in SF.

-While you won’t find Michelin star ramen in San Francisco (you’ll need to travel to Tokyo for that), Mensho Tokyo is the ramen joint closest to star status and boasts some of San Francisco’s best spicy ramen.
+While you won’t find Michelin star ramen restaurants in San Francisco (you’ll need to travel to Tokyo for that), Mensho Tokyo is the ramen joint closest to star status and boasts some of San Francisco’s best spicy ramen.

 As a result, Mensho Tokyo is super-popular among ramen lovers, who line up patiently for steaming bowls of creamy broth.